19th Tank Corps

+a Matilda tank, named Tank chetyrem geroyev, of the 182nd Tank Battalion, 202nd Tank Brigade, 19th Tank Corps, Central Front, in January 1943.

 The 19th Perekop Red Banner Tank Corps was a tank corps of the Red Army during World War II.

 Formed in December 1942, the corps saw its first action in the Sevsk–Dmitrovsk offensive in spring 1943.
 That summer it took part in the defensive phase of the Battle of Kursk and Operation Kutuzov.